leanprover-community/blog/posts/durham-algebraic-geometry-workshop.md

 # Conclusion

 Throughout this week, I felt like I got a great insight into what formalising mathematics looks like in practice.
-As well as each of our own efforts at contributing to the formal proof, I and others in the group also learnt a lot from the interactions between Kevin and his PhD students, especially in terms of the design considerations behind even a relatively small project like this.
+The discussions between the more experienced members of the group were illuminating, especially in terms of the design considerations behind even a relatively small project like this.

 Once we had formalised the statements we wanted to prove, we were able to split into groups and attack them in parallel.
 But it was this initial formalisation of the statements that felt in some ways more impactful, and choosing the right